diofant/diofant/docs/modules/polys/wester.rst

 -------------------------------

-To compute a reduced Gröbner basis for a set of polynomials use :func:`~sympy.polys.polytools.groebner` function.
+To compute a reduced Gröbner basis for a set of polynomials use :func:`~diofant.polys.polytools.groebner` function.
 The function accepts various monomial orderings, e.g.: ``lex``, ``grlex`` and ``grevlex``, or a user defined one, via ``order`` keyword.
-The ``lex`` ordering is the most interesting because it has elimination property, which means that if the system of polynomial equations to :func:`~sympy.polys.polytools.groebner` is zero-dimensional (has finite number of solutions) the last element of the basis is a univariate polynomial.
+The ``lex`` ordering is the most interesting because it has elimination property, which means that if the system of polynomial equations to :func:`~diofant.polys.polytools.groebner` is zero-dimensional (has finite number of solutions) the last element of the basis is a univariate polynomial.
 Consider the following example::